omiridoue/sgsss-workflow/README.md

 Computational social science (CSS) brings computational approaches to social science questions.

+This student-led training explores a practical introduction to building computational workflows with [Nextflow](https://www.nextflow.io/).

 [Nextflow](https://www.nextflow.io/) is a workflow management software which enables the writing of scalable and reproducible scientific workflows.
 It can integrate various software package and environment management systems